We offer SWEP, Alfa Laval and ARES plate heat exchangers

 Deionized water is equivalent to distilled water.
 Both anions and cations have been removed from the water.
 Deionized water is usually aggressive to all metals except noble metals such as gold and platinum.
 For the use of deionized water appropriate inhibitors have to be added, such as Benzotriazole.
 Unless proper inhibitors are added, it is recommended to use an All-stainless units or those with nickel brazing.

-In more than 95% of cases, the typical AISI 316 copper brazed design is suitable.
-Corrosion occurs in old heating systems, where rusted heating elements release iron and manganese into the heating water.
-Especially in systems with an open expansion tank, where oxygen enters the water.
-Rusty water will corrode the copper solder and reduce the life of the heat exchanger.
-If the object has an outdated heating system, the water must be reviewed, replaced, and a corrosion inhibitor should be used.
+In more than 95 % of cases, the typical design made from AISI 316, brazed with copper, is suitable.
+Corrosion occurs mainly in old heating systems, where rusted heating elements release iron and manganese into the heating water—especially in systems with an open expansion tank, where oxygen enters the water.
+Iron is also released due to galvanic corrosion, so connections between iron and copper should be made with a flat gasket.
+Rusty water subsequently causes corrosion of the copper brazing, reducing the lifespan of the heat exchanger.
+If the system is outdated, it is necessary to check, replace the water, and possibly use a corrosion inhibitor.

 Influence of water composition on corrosion resistance